What is ‘Soaking Worship?

 - Have a plan to minister to anyone who responds emotionally or who has a spiritual manifestation during a worship soaking time.
-Creating a safe environment may require you appointing leaders to—on the rare occasions it may be needed—take individuals aside and minister to them separately from the group.
+Creating a safe environment may require you to appoint leaders to—on rare occasions, when it may be needed—take individuals aside and minister to them separately from the group.

 - Provide for those who have physical needs or limitations to have a comfortable place to sit or rest.

 - Acknowledge that some people are at different places in their relationship with God, and have different comfort levels of opening their hearts to Him.
 Allow people some different options in how to position and respond during a soaking time.